5argon/Minefield/README.md

 }
 ```

-A defining feature includes the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for.
+A defining feature includes the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for. `enum` also provides advantage of intellisense popup, and symbol searching that roughly tells you about code coverage.

 The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene, which prevents brittle test that would be written with hard-coded object name or component type matching, at the price of testing library being a bit invasive in your actual game.
 Plus it allows you to use object search box in Scene view to find and manage all beacons easily.